nicc777/kubernetes-cicd-lab-local/task_04_deploy_jenkins_docker.md

 export LATEST_IMAGE_ID=`docker image ls | grep jenkins-slave-modified | grep -v $USER | awk '{print $3}'`

+# This command assumes you are using Docker Hub.
+Adjust the tag to suite your container registry needs.
 docker tag $LATEST_IMAGE_ID $USER/jenkins-slave-modified:latest

+# This assumes you have a Docker Hub user with the username the same as your Linux username...
+Adjust to suite your needs.
 docker push $USER/jenkins-slave-modified:latest

 # NOTE: Add this key in GitLab for the Jenkins User - required to PUSH to git